-Liant now distributes the documentation for this product on the software distribution media (CD-ROM).
+Micro Focus now distributes the documentation for this product on the software distribution media (CD-ROM).
 This electronic documentation is formatted in Adobe Portable Document Format (PDF).
 There is one PDF file per manual, each with the extension .pdf.
 To view and print the PDF documentation requires using Adobe Acrobat Reader (version 5 or later).
-This software is available for most operating systems at http://www.adobe.com/.
+This software is available for most operating systems at www.adobe.com.
+The documentation is also available online at

 The PDF file for this product is the WOW Extensions User's Guide.
-On a Windows system, this PDF file is located in the directory $x:\docs$ , where x: is your CD-ROM drive.
+On a Windows system, this PDF file is located in the directory x:\docs, where x: is your CD-ROM drive.
 (Access to this documentation will also be provided by a shortcut icon entry to the Programs folder during installation of the WOW application.)
 In addition, WOW Extensions also comes with two online Help files, which are designed to help you learn and use the product.
 You can access Help through the Help menu, or by pressing F1 or clicking the What's This? toolbar button to get context-sensitive help for particular parts of the WOW Designer programming interface.
 Tooltips also are available on controls, toolbar buttons, menu commands, and other screen elements during design time.